 Young Adults and Youth Ministry

 Our Young Adult and Youth Ministries provide a strong and supportive community in which to grow in faith, surrounded by friends who share the same values and convictions.
 In addition to devotional and prayer activities, there are social activities and opportunities to learn more about our faith throughout the year.
 The St. Mary Young Adults Ministry fosters the Youth Ministry.
 Please see the Young Adults page on our website and visit the Young Adults Facebook group.
+You can also sign up here to receive emails about upcoming events.
 For more information, please contact [email protected].